arkabag/Airbnb-Summarizer-App/README.md

 # Enhanced Flask App Overview for Airbnb Investment Analysis

-This document provides an enriched overview of our Flask application tailored for Airbnb investment analysis, incorporating the graphical user interface (GUI) visuals and functionalities.
+This document provides an enriched overview of our Flask application tailored for Airbnb investment analysis, incorporating the graphical user interface (GUI) visuals and functionalities along with the backend NLP logic for investment insights.

 ## Backend Architecture